Regulatory Notice 17-27

 Guidance to Members Affected by Hurricane Harvey

-FINRA is extending the regulatory relief included in this Notice to firms affected by Hurricane Irma.
+FINRA is extending the regulatory relief included in this Notice to firms affected by Hurricanes Irma and Maria.

 This Notice provides guidance to firms with a home office, branch office or other business location affected by Hurricane Harvey.
 FINRA is providing guidance on a number of regulatory and compliance issues, including emergency office relocations, continuing education requirements for registered personnel, registered personnel engaged in active military duty, regulatory filings and associated fees, regulatory inquiries and customer communications.